cciw-uk/cciw.co.uk/docs/security.rst

 to comply with our data retention policy without having to delete or modify backups.
 See also `<services.rst>`_.

+We also have whole machine backups from our hosting provider, which also go back at most 30 days.

 Architecture and encryption
 ---------------------------